-assigned to FOR VALUE RECEIVED, [] all of or [] shares of the foregoing Warrant and all rights evidenced thereby are hereb
+assigned to FOR VALUE RECEIVED, [] all of or [] shares of the foregoing Warrant and all rights evidenced thereby are hereby

 whose address is

 Dated:,

-Н older's Signature:
+Но lder's Signature: -

-Н older's Address:
+Но lder's Address: -

-any change w signature to this Assignment Form must correspond with the name as it appears on the face of the Warrant, without alteration or enlargement of whatsoever.
-Officers of corporations and those acting in a fiduciary or other representative capacity should file proper evidence of authority tregoing Warrant.
+NOTE: The si gnature to this Assignment Form must correspo nd with the name as it appears on the face of the Warrant, without alteration or enlargement or

-Ex.
-B-20
+NOTE: The signature to this Assignment Form must correspond with the name as it appears on the face of the Warrant, without alteration or enlargement or any change whatsoever.
+Officers of corporations and those acting in a fiduciary or other representative capacity should file proper evidence of authority to assign the foregoing Warrant.